nasa/ExoMiner/README.md

 ## Release Notes

-First release of ExoMiner (v1.0).
+Second release of ExoMiner (v2.0).
 Expected features to be added in subsequent releases:
 - TBD.

 See the [NASA Open Source Agreement (NOSA)](others/licenses/nasa_open_source_agreement_ExoMiner-18792-1.pdf) for this software release.